oktadev/okta-blog/_source/_posts/2022-02-23-angular-async-config.md

 You can now load a config from an API and use the app's location.

 You might be asking yourself, "Isn't there an `APP_INITIALIZER` token or something we can use instead"?
-Well, yes, there is an [`APP_INITIALIZER` token](https://angular.io/api/core/APP_INITIALIZER) for executing initialization functions that complete before application initialization completes, but in our case, we need the auth configuration _in order_ to initialize.
+Well, yes, there is an [`APP_INITIALIZER` token](https://angular.io/api/core/APP_INITIALIZER) for executing initialization functions that complete before application initialization completes.
+However, in our case, we need the auth configuration _in order_ to initialize.
 So, we need to finish loading the configuration before initializing the app, which we can do when bootstrapping.

-**Summary**
+**Summary of _loading configuration from an external API_:**

 Load configuration from an API and provide the config to the application.
 Depending on your needs, the configuration loading may occur during bootstrapping or via `APP_INITIALIZER`.

-**When to use**
+**When to use:**

-* You want the configuration to load at runtime
+* You want the configuration to load at runtime instead of being baked into the code
 * Your configuration properties include private information that you don't want to commit to source control

-**Best use cases**
+**Best use cases:**

 * You have different configurations for staging and prod and use release-promotion style deployment processes
 * Your configuration changes frequently or often enough where building and deploying the app is not feasible

-**Watch out for**
+**Watch out for:**

 * Configuration errors or network blips - your app **will not run** since it's dependent on the external API.
 * Potentially harder to verify and test since configuration may change.

 ## Learn more

-I hope this post was helpful as you consider how to integrate Okta into your Angular app.
+I hope this post is helpful as you consider how to integrate Okta into your Angular app.
 You can check out the [sample code for loading configurations from an external server](https://github.com/oktadev/okta-angular-async-load-example), along with a minimal Express API to simulate the config loading.

 If you liked this post, check out the following.